Sonic Chronicles: The Dark Brotherhood: Legacy

 Archie Comics made an adaption of Sonic Chronicles titled Invaders from Beyond, featuring the kidnapping of Knuckles.
 The short strip only covers what happened before the game's story, which acts as a sort of prologue, and ends by urging readers to buy Sonic Chronicles to find out "what happens next".
+In Japan, a manga adaptation of the game was published within the pages of Dengeki Nintendo DS.